AdCombo/flask-combo-jsonapi/docs/quickstart.rst

 Create relationship
 ~~~~~~~~~~~~~~~~~~~

-Now John buys a new computer named Comodor (id=4) so let's link it to John.
+Now John buys a new computer named Commodore (id=4) so let's link it to John.

 Request: